 - An asset management hedge fund in connection with asset forfeiture claims and the victim fund remission process in the SDNY.

-During his time with the SDNY, Glen led numerous complex criminal investigations and prosecutions in virtually every sector of the Office, including SDNY's Securities and Commodities Fraud Task Force and International Narcotics Trafficking Unit.
+While serving as an assistant United States attorney (AUSA) in the SDNY, Glen was lead counsel in fifteen federal jury trials, and he briefed and argued over a dozen cases to the U.S. Court of Appeals for the Second Circuit.
+He led numerous complex criminal investigations and prosecutions in virtually every sector of the Office, including the SDNY's Securities and Commodities Fraud Task Force and International Narcotics Trafficking Unit.
 In addition, he served in several senior supervisory positions, managing the SDNY's Narcotics, Violent Crimes, and General Crimes Units, and the Criminal Division itself, where he assisted in the supervision of approximately 150 criminal prosecutors.
 Glen was appointed senior trial counsel in 2010 by U.S. Attorney Preet Bharara and was responsible for overseeing various matters in SDNY's Public Corruption Unit, including the federal wiretap investigation and prosecution of New York State Senator Carl Kruger and his co-conspirators.

 In 2007, Glen received the DOJ's Attorney General Award for Distinguished Service.

-Admitted to practice: New York and New Jersey
+Admitted to practice: New York, New Jersey and the District of Columbia.

 Firm News & Announcements